hd2386/n8n-automation-swing-trade-ideas/README.md

 This repository contains the n8n workflow **"📈 Daily 5 Swing Trade Signal Bot"**, which technically analyses five U.S. stocks every market day after the close and delivers the findings via email.
 This document explains how to configure the required environment variables, how the automation works, and which best practices to follow.

+**Personalization (optional):** You can fetch user profiles (email, selected stocks, preferences like risk profile, capital, earnings sensitivity, entry style) from the Next.js/Supabase API and pass them into the workflow so the LLM prompt adapts stops, timeframes, exposure limits, and wording per user.

 ## Presentation Video

 [▶️ Click to watch](https://drive.google.com/file/d/1-0G6Nb6WZEh_31JPR0xB1EzJKRMWL1Yy/view?usp=sharing)

 ## Environment Variable Setup